chrisparnin/attachables/README.md

 ![attach](https://raw.github.com/chrisparnin/attachables/master/doc/attach.png)

-#### TODO actions:
+#### TODO menu actions:

+- **Attach here:** A reminder is attached to the corner of the editor viewport and only displayed when you are at this file.
-- **Attach:** A reminder is attached to the corner of the editor viewport.
-Display can be affected by your proximity to initial place of creation: e.g same project, same namespace, etc.
+- **Attach everywhere:** A reminder is attached to the corner of the editor viewport in all code windows.
+You really want to reminder it!
-- **When:** A reminder is not displayed until a future time, e.g. next day, next week.
+- **Show next day:** A reminder will be displayed the next day in all code windows.
+- **Show next week:** A reminder will be displayed the next week in all code windows.
+Probably not a big deal.

 #### Attachable actions: